hydro-informatics/hydro-informatics.github.io/_build/html/_sources/python-basics/pyinstall.md

 (conda-env)=
-## Conda Environments
+## conda env

-This section features the quick installation of the {{ ft_env }} for *Anaconda* followed by more detailed explanations on the creation and management of *conda* environments.
+This section features the quick installation of the {{ ft_env }} for *Anaconda* followed by more detailed explanations on the creation and management of *conda* environments. **Anaconda and conda environments are preferable with *Windows* systems for working with this ebook.**

 (conda-quick)=
 ### Quick Guide